 Assessment and Curriculum Planning

-At KS1 & 2 we use the National Curriculum objective statements to monitor individual pupil progress against the key stage expectations.
-The system assesses pupil progress against age appropriate descriptors; this enables teachers to monitor which pupils are working towards their age related expectations and who may be exceeding these goals.
-This information is then used to inform curriculum planning outlining how additional support or challenge can be provided in order to meet the needs of our pupils.
-This information is also used by teachers when reporting to parents.
+In KS1 & 2, children complete a Kapow quiz and knowledge catcher at the start of each unit to inform curriculum planning and the end to identify progression.
+This enables teachers to monitor which pupils are working towards their age related expectations and who may be exceeding these goals.
+This information is then used to outline how additional support or challenge can be provided in order to meet the needs of our pupils.
+This is recorded in SIMS and used by teachers when reporting to parents.